ananyatitirmare/SKILLLAB__PROR_2026-fumblebees-/README.md

 # 5. Definition of Success

 ## 5.1 Definition of “Usable”
+The project is considered usable when two teams can successfully play the Morse Code Battle by viewing a secret word, converting it into Morse code using the touch sensor, transmitting the signals through LED and buzzer outputs, and allowing the second player to decode and guess the correct word.
+The system should correctly display the word, generate proper Morse code signals, and verify the final answer through the Arduino Serial Monitor.

 ## 5.2 Minimum Usable Version

 What is the smallest version of this project that still delivers the core experience?
 **Response:**
+The smallest version of this project that still delivers the core experience includes Vicharak Shrike Lite, one touch sensor for Morse code input, one LED and one buzzer for Morse signal output, and the Arduino Serial Monitor for displaying the secret word and checking the guessed answer.
+Even without advanced features like scoring, multiple rounds, or voice output, the basic gameplay of encoding, transmitting, and decoding Morse code should work properly.

 ## 5.3 Stretch Features

 What features are nice to have but not essential?
+Nice-to-have but non-essential features include multiple difficulty levels with longer or technical words, automatic score tracking for multiple rounds, timer-based speed competition, voice announcements using a voice module, separate team scoreboards, and bonus challenge rounds.
+We can also use a green LED to indicate a correct answer and a red LED to indicate a wrong answer, making the result more visual and interactive for the players.
+These features improve the user experience and make the game more exciting, but they are not necessary for the core functionality of the project.-

 ---